George Monro (British Army officer)

-Lieutenant-Colonel George Monro (sometimes spelled "Munro") (1700–1757) was a Scots-Irish officer in the British Army.
-He is best remembered for his unsuccessful defense of Fort William Henry in 1757 during the French and Indian War.
-After surrendering with full honours of war to French General Louis-Joseph de Montcalm, he and his troops were attacked by France's Native allies.
+Lieutenant-Colonel George Monro (1700 – 3 November 1757) was a British Army officer best known for his unsuccessful defense of Fort William Henry in 1757 during the French and Indian War.
+After surrendering with full honours of war to French General Louis-Joseph de Montcalm, he and his troops were attacked by French-allied Native Americans.
 The events of the siege were made famous by James Fenimore Cooper in his novel The Last of the Mohicans.

 Early life and career

 Monro was born in Clonfin, County Longford, Ireland, in about 1700.
 He was the younger son of George Munro, 1st of Auchinbowie, who was famed for his victory at the Battle of Dunkeld in 1689 in Scotland.
 However, when John Alexander Inglis wrote his history of the Monro of Auchinbowie family in 1911, he had not then identified the younger George Monro as a member of the family.

 Monro joined Otway's Regiment, the 35th Regiment of Foot, as a Lieutenant in 1718.
 He appears to have had an unremarkable military career by rising in the ranks to lieutenant-colonel by 1750.